 TARSC produced this training material for the World Health Organisation (WHO) for WHO Representatives, officials and country staff, as well as for health managers and decision makers working at national and district level.
 It is designed to build leadership motivation, awareness and skills towards facilitating the involvement of civil society groups in health systems.
 It provides information on options, avenues and mechanisms for civil society involvement in health.
 The online version was developed with Fahamu.

-Types of work: Participatory Action Research, Training resources
+Types of work: Training resources, Information resources

 Country: Unknown Country